Mixermachine/memorable-ids/README.md

 # memorable-ids

 Generate memorable/readable IDs in Java with ease.
 All parts are design to be reusable and implement the StringProvider interface.
-No external libraries (besides jUnit) are used and thus this library is pretty lightweight.
+No external libraries (besides jUnit 5 for testing) are used and thus this library is pretty lightweight.

 ## Example